 Audition recordings must be video.
 Selections must be performed without editing.
-If you choose to audition by recording, you will not hear from us until April 1st when the admissions decisions are released.
+If you choose to audition by recording, you will not hear from us until December 15th for early decision or April 1st for regular admission.

 The following applicants cannot audition by recording:

-If you choose to audition by recording, you must still submit your application by the December 1st deadline, but you will be allowed to re-open your application in order to submit your recorded audition any time before February 1st.
+If you choose to audition by recording, you must still submit your application by the December 1st deadline for regular admissions, but you will be allowed to upload your recorded audition any time before February 1st.

 For Late applicants, please submit your recorded audition by the April 15th deadline.

 Information from your audition, along with the rest of your credentials, will be reviewed by the Admissions Committee.
-On April 1 (June 14 for Late auditions), we will send you an email containing audition results and access to other information related to your application.
+On April 1st (December 15th for early decision, June 14th for Late auditions), we will send you an email containing audition results and access to other information related to your application.
 Decisions for incomplete applications will not be made until we receive the missing information.